Kyomian/cs3243/informed-search.md

 If ℎ2(𝑛) ≥ ℎ1(𝑛) for all 𝑛(both admissible), then ℎ2 dominates ℎ1.
 It follows that ℎ2 incurs lower search cost than ℎ1.

 <b>Deriving admissible heuristic</b>: The cost of an optimal solution to a relaxed problem is an admissible heuristic for the original problem

+<h2>Local Search</h2>

+The path to goal is irrelevant; the goal state itself is the solution

+State space = a set of "complete" configurations

+Hill-climbing: Look at neighbours of current state.
+Go to the neighbour with the better evaluation function...
+Hill-climbing might result in a local minimum, not a global minimum!
+So, there are some non-guaranteed fixes like sideway moves and random restarts...